Two 25.0-N weights are suspended at opposite ends of a rope that ... | Pearson+ Channels

 Two 25.0-N weights are suspended at opposite ends of a rope that passes over a light, frictionless pulley.
-The pulley is attached to a chain from the ceiling. (b) What is the tension in the chain?
+The pulley is attached to a chain from the ceiling. (a) What is the tension in the rope?

 Similar Solution